This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Although the share of electricity produced from renewable sources fed into the grid has been constantly increasing, there have been no remarkable incidents of power interruptions thus far.
 Commercial and private consumers can rely on a stable, continuous energy supply, for Germany has one of the lowest power interruption rates worldwide.

-Energy Consumption and Generation
+Energy consumption and generation

-Energy Policy
+Energy imports

 The Federal Ministry for Economic Affairs and Climate Action (BMWK) oversees the country’s energy policy and supervises the energy sector.
 The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) is responsible for environmental protection, nature conservation and consumer protection.

 Germany is Europe’s largest electricity market with an annual power generation of around 625 TWh and a capacity of around 200 GW.
 More than one thousand market participants are active in the fully liberalized market, with new market actors – who do not own power plants or supplier networks - successfully entering the domestic electricity market.
 The “Federal Network Agency” (Bundesnetzagentur) is the regulatory office for electricity, gas, telecommunications, post, and railway markets.
-The agency is also responsible for ensuring non-discriminatory third-party access to power network.
+The agency is also responsible for ensuring non-discriminatory third-party access to the power network.

 Intelligent networks or “smart grids” allow fluctuating renewable energy power generation and consumption to be optimally managed by allowing a shift from “consumption-oriented generation” to “generation-optimized consumption.”

-Information and communication-based technologies (ICT) will play a central role in connecting the different parts of the energy system.
+ICT will play a central role in connecting the different parts of the energy system.
 Intelligent ICT solutions will allow smart grids to efficiently manage power generation, consumption and storage in tandem with so-called “smart meters.”

-The total length of Germany’s transmission grid is around 35,000 kilometers.
+Investment in High Voltage Lines and Grid Expansion: The total length of Germany’s transmission grid is around 35,000 kilometers.
 It transmits power with a maximum voltage of 220 kilovolts (kV) or 380 kV.
 Most of the power lines use alternating current, but the new transmission lines between northern and southern Germany, planned to be completed by 2025, will use the more efficient high-voltage direct current (HVDC) technology.
 Currently, just 0.4% of the German transmission grid is laid below ground.
 In response to public protests against overland powerlines and pylons, new legislation has given priority to underground cables, although this technology is more expensive to install and maintain.
 According to the Federal Network Agency, around 12,234 km of new power lines are needed to successfully implement the energy transition.
-Only about 1739 km of the newly planned power grid has already been completed.
+Only about 1,739 km of the newly planned power grid has already been completed.

 Some USD 117.5 billion are needed to expand and upgrade Germany’s electricity network by 2050 according to a study commissioned by electricity supplier E.ON.
 Some USD 34 billion of that amount would be needed by 2030.
 More solar and wind systems must be integrated into the network, and charging infrastructure for e-mobility, as well as heat pumps and electricity storage systems will need to be expanded.
 Without these investments, “follow-up costs” of USD 4.4 billion a year could be incurred because of overloaded networks that are not able to absorb renewable-generated electricity.